Men’s Mental Health Week: Fertility Focus

-Hello, I’m Dr. Marie Prince, Consultant Clinical Psychologist.
-Next week is Men’s Mental Health Week and I want to focus on Fertility.
-I am delighted to see more men seeking therapy to navigate the often challenging fertility journey.
+Hello, I’m Dr. Marie Prince, The Fertility Psychologist.
+June always marks Men’s Mental Health Week and of course, I want to focus on Fertility.
+I am delighted to see more men seeking therapy to navigate their often challenging fertility journey.
 I hope that this trend indicates a shift in how men approach their mental health, particularly in relation their fertility: an issue that has long been considered a female issue.

 Breaking the Silence around Men’s Fertility

 Discussions about fertility predominantly focus on women, often sidelining the significant emotional impact on men.
 Men face their own unique set of challenges when it comes to fertility, including societal expectations, feelings of inadequacy, and the pressure to provide solutions.
-These issues can be compounded by the stigma around men expressing vulnerability and seeking help.
+These difficulties are often compounded when a man has to look at using donor sperm or embryos to create his family.
+Men often fear a stigma around expressing vulnerability, seeking therapy and struggling to conceive, this creates a perfect storm for distress.

 Therapy for Men